mitralabs/coco/base/orchestrator/README.md

 ## Notes

-- Ensure both transcription and chunking services are running before using the orchestrator
+- Ensure all Containers are running before using the orchestrator
 - Default chunk size is 1000 with 200 overlap
 - Uses 127.0.0.1 for local connections (more reliable than localhost on Windows)
 - The orchestrator will run a health check on the transcription and chunking services before processing the audio file.